UniMath/agda-unimath/src/structured-types/uniform-pointed-homotopies.lagda.md

 ### Preservation of the base point of unpointed homotopies between pointed maps

-The coherence of pointed homotopies asserts that its underlying homotopy preserves the base point, in the sense that the triangle of identifications
+The underlying homotopy of a uniform pointed homotopy preserves the base point in the sense that the triangle of identifications

 ```text
                       H *